kyma-project/lifecycle-manager/docs/developer-tutorials/config-private-registry.md

 ## Prerequisites

-For a private registry that requires access permissions, each major registry provider offers standard Docker access credentials with the username and password combination.
+For a private registry that requires access permissions, each major registry provider offers standard Docker access credentials with a username and password combination.

-As an example, Docker Hub lets you create personal [access tokens](https://docs.docker.com/docker-hub/access-tokens/) as alternatives to your password.
+As an example, Docker Hub lets you create personal [access tokens](https://docs.docker.com/docker-hub/access-tokens/) as an alternative to your password.

 Before you proceed, prepare your registry credentials.
 Check also how to deal with the credentials rotation as is not covered in this guide.

-**TIP:** To comply with the principle of least privilege (PoLP), make sure these credentials have no more than the read-only permissions granted.
+> **TIP:** To comply with the principle of least privilege (PoLP), make sure these credentials have no more than the read-only permissions granted.

 ## Procedure